liyechen/pomodoro-timer/README.md

 # pomodoro-timer
-pomodoro timer for multiplatform written in cpp
+pomodoro timer for multiplatform written in golang